Datamuseum-DK/R1000.Emulator2/README.md

-# R1000.Emulator2
+# R1000.Emulator2 - release1 - 20240203

-This is a software emulation of the Rational R1000/400 computer.
+This is the first release of our software emulation of the Rational R1000/400 computer.

 If you have never heard about the Rational R1000 computer before: